 - Testimonials from beneficiaries to share

-- Examples of email asking for support for friends and family (to be personalised)
+- Examples of emails asking for support from friends and family (to be personalised)

 - Explanation of how donations are used